lilianpadilla/SocialCircles/README.md

     ```
     npm install dotenv
     ```
-    and add this template to .env with you DB credentials
+    and add this template to .env with your DB credentials
     ```
     DB_HOST=yourhost
     DB_USER=youruser